 What is The Gratitude Graffiti Project?

-It is a forty day practice of purposeful appreciation of one’s life through interactive art.
+It is a daily practice of purposeful appreciation of one’s life through interactive art.
 The project engages residents to 1.
 Contemplate a source of gratitude in their lives and then 2.
-Provide an outlet to be able to express that thought of thankfulness.
+Provide an outlet to express that thought of thankfulness in a public setting.

 Through The Gratitude Graffiti Project, participants are no longer ‘spectators’ of art, they are fully engaged in creating the art that expresses their gratitude.
 Through art, people can contemplate, create and rejuvenate and awaken a whole new perspective on how to look at how great life can be.